Radware/Alteon-Upgrade-Tool/README.md

 3. Clear Adc Health State -
     * Clears vDirect DB for previous upgrade Alteon state snippet.
 4. Verify Servers Health (It is recommended to run it after some time, to allow server health check to pass) -
-    * Provides HTML table if anything changed after upgrade.
+    * Provides HTML table upon change in real server per virtual service.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.